hopper-mcbe/docs/index.md

 features:
   - title: Maintainablility
-    details: Build add-ons with great long-term maintainability by organizing code into components.
+    details: Build maintainable add-ons by keeping all code for something in one place rather than scattered across multiple files in many different places.
-  - title: Reusability
+  - title: Develop Faster
-    details: Reuse code extremely easily with Hopper's powerful component composition APIs.
+    details: Automate boring and tedious tasks using the full power of JavaScript at compile-time mixed in with your in-game script code.
-  - title: Automate
+  - title: TypeScript
-    details: Automate repetetive tasks using the full power of TypeScript/JavaScript at compile-time entirely within a component or components.
+    details: Hopper has TypeScript support by default, so you can get all of TypeScript's powerful features without the hassle.
 ---